Dog Park » Doggozine » Dog Intelligence: Most Smart Breeds

 While intelligence in dogs is not solely determined by their breed, certain dog breeds tend to exhibit higher levels of intelligence based on their genetic predispositions and working roles.
 The Border Collie, Poodle, German Shepherd, Golden Retriever, and Doberman Pinscher are among the most intelligent dog breeds.

 Figuring out how smart dogs are is not easy.
 There are many ways to test their brains.
 Stanley Coren’s book “The Intelligence of Dogs” ranks dog breeds by how well they can be trained and how smart they are at work.
+But all dogs can get smarter with training, fun brain games, meeting new people and animals, and lots of running and playing.
+Doing these things helps dogs think better and feel happier.

 Dogs are really smart in so many ways.
 They can solve problems, understand feelings, and be great friends.
 This might surprise some dog owners!
 But dogs show their smarts in lots of cool ways.
 Seeing your dog’s intelligence and helping them learn new things is a big part of having a fun life together.
 So when your pup does something clever, remember how amazing their little doggy brains are.